-Output performance measures Unit of measure 2017-18 actual 2017-18 target Performance variation (%) Result 1 Quantity Community-based bushfire management plans prepared for high risk communities number 5 5 0 1 Bushfire management engagement plans developed and implemented for high risk communities number 12 12 0 J Length of strategic fire access roads and fuel breaks treated to manage safety risks posed by dangerous trees km 709 1,200 (40.9)
+Output performance measures Unit of measure 2017-18 actual 2017-18 target Performance variation (%) Result 1 Quantity Community-based bushfire management plans prepared for high risk communities number 5 5 0 ✓ Bushfire management engagement plans developed and implemented for high risk communities number 12 12 0 ✓ Length of strategic fire access roads and fuel breaks treated to manage safety risks posed by dangerous trees km 709 1,200 (40.9) •

 This result is below target due to wet weather hampering the ability of works to be undertaken.
-While the target for dangerous tree works fell short, significantly longer distances of vegetation management and road maintenance and improvement were undertaken through a bundled works contract approach.
-These efficiencies provided a better value for money outcome for the department as a public road manager.
+While the target for dangerous tree works fell short, significantly longer distances of vegetation management and

-Personnel with accreditation in a fire number 2,416 2,000 20.8 1 and emergency management role

-The result is higher due to the creation of new accreditations including command and control roles including Regional Agency Commander, State Agency Commander and Regional Controller.

-State forests roads (Category 1) and bridges (on Category 1 roads) with documented inspections and/or maintenance programs to meet regulatory obligations per cent 100 100 0 J Statewide bushfire risk is maintained at or below the target per cent 65 70 (7.14) 1 -

-DELWP completed 43 out of its 71 highest priority burns across the state.
-This focussed activity meant that despite the difficult conditions, residual risk was maintained below the 70 per cent target.
+Personnel with accreditation in a fire and emergency management role number 2,416 2,000 20.8 ✓ The result is higher due to the creation including Regional Agency Commande roles State forests roads (Category 1) and bridges (on Category 1 roads) with documented inspections and/or maintenance programs to meet regulatory obligations per cent 100 100 0 1 Statewide bushfire risk is maintained at or below the target per cent 65 70 (7.14) 1 that despite the difficult conditions, residual risk was maintained below the 70 per cent target.

-Stakeholder and community forums on bushfire management and planned number 20 18 11.11 1 burning held
+Stakeholder and community forums on bushfire management and planned number 20 18 11.11 ✓ burning held